 “We can find it.”

-They were discussing the location of the battery connection on the back of the Sony, and surprisingly as well extra batteries in my camera bag slung around my neck.
-Backwards language was commonly used and sometimes the answer could be heard in the same spot as the question by stopping playback then and there and reversing it.
+They were discussing the location of the battery connection on the back of the Sony, and surprisingly as well as extra batteries in my camera bag slung around my neck.
+Backward language was commonly used and sometimes the answer could be heard in the same spot as the question by stopping playback then and there and reversing it.
 As we’ll discover later, there were specific reasons why the entities do this.

 “Hit the road!”
 There was always some creature urging me to get lost.

 “We can hear it,” answered one of the many entities.